AMATEURTOSS/android_practice/README.md

 https://stackoverflow.com/a/8851644/3020568

-Unfortunately, I didn't know that clearing the message until the end of the project would violate our security policy.
+Unfortunately, I didn't know that clearing the message would violate security policy.
 This repository is the remains of a project with such a story.

 ## automatically_enter_authentication_number